volt-protocol/volt-protocol-core/governance-docs/VIP-2.md

 Overflows can cause reverts in getCurrentOraclePrice if the oraclePrice is too large.
 This would take approximately ~6,000 years to become an issue at current interest rates.

-The timeframe set in the Volt Oracle was chosen at 30.42 days, which is 0.04 days longer than 1 year, this was intentional and done for readability as the correct timeframe would be 365.25 days.
-However, a shorter timespan was chosen to address the compound interest issue.
+The timeframe set in the Volt Oracle was chosen at 30.42 days, which is the average amount of time in a month, this was intentional and done for readability.

 Leap years are not accounted for in this oracle because we are not in a leap year, and this oracle is a temporary solution until Volt 2.0 ships.